The Myth of Sleeping Beauty and Taking the Unknown Path to Divorce – Part 1

 Though the king and queen were very grateful to the fairy, the fate of the little princess was still quite terrible, so the king sent proclamations demanding that all spinning wheels and spindles in the kingdom were to be burned.

 The story of Sleeping Beauty begins – as do many fairy tales – with a couple unable to bear a child, an inability to conceive a new being, a new life.
 In our exploration of how to handle being at a crossroads, we’re going to look at this story archetypally.
 We’re going to stay flexible and know that there are as many ways to interpret a story as there are people.
-Fairy tales and myths exist in a judgment-free zone.
+Fairy tales and myths exist in a judgement-free zone.

 I’m going to tell you about common archetypal explanations for some of the symbols used in the Sleeping Beauty story but, if an explanation doesn’t click with you, ask yourself what would feel more right.
 We’re using the fantasy world of story to look at the problem, so that your thinking mind can take a much-needed rest.